gunk/gunk/README.md

 ## Convert

-Gunk provides functionality to convert a proto file to a Gunk file.
+Gunk provides functionality to convert proto files or folders to a Gunk file.

-    gunk convert path/to/file.proto
+    gunk convert path/to/file.proto other/path/to/file.proto
+    gunk convert ./path/to/proto/dir

 This will convert your proto file to the equivalent Gunk file.
-Currently this only works for single proto files.

 ## Gunk Annotations